Secondhand bookshops in Nepal

 Everyone has a favorite bookstore

 Paradise Book Shop is my favorite bookstore.
-I asked to take Mr.Risal’s photograph for the purpose of writing about him.
+I asked to take Mr.Risal’s photograph in 2012 for the purpose of writing about him.
 He’s a rare find.
 Shy and embarrassed with the idea of a photograph he agreed.
 I returned a few days later with a printout of the photograph.

 His hands hovered around it with delight and he smiled so widely it just told me that this was a good thing.